lifeishard/PADQOC/README.md

 # PADQOC

-Parallel Automatic Differentiation Quantum Optimal Control (PADQOC) is a tool designed to high performance and extensible, useful for general quantum controls.
-Written in Python and built on top of Tensorflow 2.
+Parallel Automatic Differentiation Quantum Optimal Control (PADQOC) is an open-source, Python based general quantum optimal control solver built on top of Tensorflow 2.
+It is designed to be fast, extensible and useful for controlling general quantum systems.
+It supports GPU computing, Hamiltonian distributions and arbitrary parameterization of the control basis.

 ## Background
-Commonly used to design control pulses for a desired unitary when given system and control dynamics expressed in hamiltonian formalism.
+Designing control pulses to generate desired unitary evolution subjugated to experimental constraints (e.g., decoherence time, bandwidth) is a common task for quantum platforms, these type of problems are often addressed in the context of quantum optimal control.

 ### Features ###
 * GPU computing